Maher-Elmair/Random-portfolio-website-demo/README.md

-# 🌐 Random Portfolio Website
+# 🌐 Random Portfolio Website Demo

 A simple and responsive **portfolio website** built using HTML and CSS.
 📌 This is my **first web development project**, created after following tutorials and practicing with video lessons.